Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-\begin{example}[continued] We argue that one additional axis is required for single-peaked consistency.
-Notice that $\succ_1$ and $\succ_2$ are single-peaked consistent with respect to axis $b>a>c>e>d$.
+{ \stepcounter{continueexcnt} \begin{example}[continued] Notice that $\vote{1}$ and $\vote{2}$ are single-peaked consistent with respect to axis $b>a>c>e>d$.
 The remaining votes are consistent with respect to $a>b>c>d>e$.
-Thus, one additional axis is required and hence $AA(\mathcal{P})=1$. \end{example}
+Thus, one additional axis is sufficient and hence $\daa(\mathcal{P})=1$. \end{example}}